-I know that they’re completely different circumstances but still.
+I know that they were completely different circumstances but still.
 I relapsed in sixth year because of something so minor I could hardly remember it.

-James then pinched me and I yelped and smacked him at the back of his head.
+James then pinched my arm and I yelped and smacked him at the back of his head.
 “What the hell was that for, prat?!
 That really hurt!”

 He laughed.
 “I did it so you could test your pain threshold.
 If that hurt, I’m pretty sure that birth would hurt a lot more and last a lot longer.”

 I looked at the question with an odd look.
-Apparently there was more than one position to have a baby.
-What is going on?
+There was more than one position to have a baby?
+What was going on?
 I didn’t remember reading about that in the books!
 I quickly summoned them and flicked through the pages.

 Nope.
 Right here, under ‘BIRTH POSITIONS’.
 I must have missed it or forgotten about it.
 I sighed and started looking through the book for each position, so I could make the best decision.